-Prerequisite: Teacher Recommendation, completion of Integrated III
+Prerequisite: Teacher Recommendation, Concurrent enrollment in Integrated II

 Physics is a trigonometric-based study of physical phenomena that will serve as a foundation for understanding the science and technology that shape our society.
 Selected topics include: mechanics, wave phenomena, thermodynamics, electricity and magnetism, and quantum theory.
 Through inquiry-based learning, students will develop scientific critical thinking and reasoning skills.